oleg131/calendar/README.md

 Simple calendar app to track day events (days you worked out, days you took your medicine etc.)

-Cclick on the day to mark or unmark it.
+Click on the day to mark or unmark it.

 Data is stored in `localStorage`.